jjuanramos/dbt-bigquery-preview/README.md

 - Be authenticated through the OAuth gcloud setup.
 If you haven't done so already, dbt Labs have a good tutorial [here](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#local-oauth-gcloud-setup).
 - Open vscode in a dbt project.
 - dbt>=0.21.0
+- If you use a virtual environment to run dbt, make sure that your default terminal uses that virtual environment.

 ## Extension Settings